ITRav4/PlexRedirect/README.md

 Link to PlexEmail

-Shows Plex status (just an image, you have to manually update it when you're going to do maintenance)
+Shows Plex status (just an image, you have to manually update it when you're going to do maintenance) or do as I do and have a "We'll be back soon" site that you can quickly change so that your domain points to that instead of PlexRedirect.

 # Installing:
 Add this to your webserver root folder.
 You can rename it to your server name if you would like.
 Access it via your IP address.